 First off, every type of sales profession has a high turnover of sales personnel (attrition).
 Ask any real estate broker, insurance broker, or sales manager and they will tell you that they experience 30 to 80 percent (or higher) yearly attrition in their sales organization.
 Ask any retail sales manager what their turnover is among their sales staff.
 It’s very high.

-Furthermore, ask any business owner how much attrition they have with their customer and employees.
+Furthermore, ask any business owner how much attrition they have with their customers and employees.
 Most businesses have high attrition with both customers and employees.

 Think about your local gas station for a minute.
 Some people who shop there are just passing through and never come back.
 Some customers shop there a few times each week.
 Some customers only shop there when the price is the cheapest.
 And some people shop there a few times, but never come back if they have a bad experience.